sjoerdteunisse/sjoerdteunisse.github.io/_posts/2025-06-14-HelloWorld.md

 I'm **Sjoerd Teunisse**, a passionate software engineer, AI enthusiast, and eternal learner.
 This blog represents a new chapter in my journey to **share knowledge**, **document discoveries**, and **connect with fellow developers** and tech enthusiasts around the world.

-> Every expert was once a beginner.
-Every pro was once an amateur.
-Every icon was once an unknown.
-{: .prompt-tip }

 ## What You Can Expect

 This blog will be your go-to resource for: